-I can say that it became all the more exciting to have read a bit about Dries Van Noten's biography after smelling the perfume created with him and for him by Frédéric Malle and realizing that pieces of the puzzle that is the olfactory auto-portrait, and portrait, came to shed light both on the perfume and the person.
-The perfume Dries Van Noten edp makes you see someone who does not appear whole in his fashion work, or maybe better said, emphasizes, for me at least, the abstract meaning of his style...
+I can say that it became all the more exciting to have read a bit about Dries Van Noten's biography after smelling the perfume created with him and for him by Frédéric Malle, and realizing that pieces of the puzzle that is the olfactory auto-portrait - and portrait - came to shed light both on the perfume and the person.
+The perfume Dries Van Noten edp makes you see, sniff out someone who does not appear whole in his fashion work, or maybe better said, emphasizes, for me at least, the abstract meaning of his style...

 "Fashion shows are really my way of communication.
 I don't go on Twitter.
 I don't go to parties.
 I don't often do fashion talks like this.
 So for me, it's really what I want to communicate.
 It's the end of the story..."
-[Editor's note: since then his company has gone on Twitter but in truth are not very intense about communicating there.]
+[Editor's note: since then, his company has gone on Twitter but in truth are not very intense about communicating via tweets.]

 "I'm more inspired by things which I don't like....
 Nothing is so boring as something beautiful.
 I prefer ugly things, which are surprising...
 You force yourself to ask yourself questions. "